 You need to be careful when buying vanilla, that you are purchasing the real thing, an extract from the vanilla pods and not “vanilla” flavoring with an extract from tonka beans.
 These extracts contain coumarin that can have potential adverse side effects.

 You must review the ingredient list, if it includes “tonka bean” or the ingredient list is vague or doesn’t exist, the FDA recommends that you don’t purchase it.

 Vanilla information and how the flower is pollinated

-FDA's established standard for pure vanilla extract is 65% water, 35% alcohol and 13.35 ounces of vanilla pods in one gallon, glycerin can also be added as well as sugar.
-What makes the difference between different products is the quality of the vanilla pods, where they are from, how they were grown and the aging process they go through before the extracting process.
+FDA’s established standard for pure vanilla extract is 65% water, 35% alcohol and 13.35 ounces of vanilla pods in one gallon, glycerin can also be added as well as sugar.
+What makes the difference between different products is the quality of the vanilla pods, where they are from, how they were grown and the ageing process they go through before the extracting process.

-The top 10 vanilla producers today are:
+The top 10 vanilla producers